Call Me Back

 How does capital gains tax apply to selling overseas property?

-If you are a UK resident and own a second home abroad, you may be subject to capital gains tax when you sell the property.
+If you are a UK resident and own a second home abroad, you may be subject to capital gains tax when you sell the property through an overseas property sale.

 Are there any exemptions or reliefs available for capital gains tax on overseas property?